RootCellar/nanorc/readme.md

 # Improved Nano Syntax Highlighting Files

-This repository holds ``{lang}.nanorc`` files that have improved definitions of syntax highlighting for various languages.
+This repository holds `{lang}.nanorc` files that have improved definitions of syntax highlighting for various languages.

 Modified by Darian Marvel for personal use.

+The configuration here is intended to work on GNU nano 7.2.
+These files may raise errors on earlier versions of GNU nano.

 ## Installation